psmay/breakout-hc595-nmos-screw-terminals/README.md

-    of three at one end suitable for 14AWG wire, and a 3x2 arrangement at 0.1in pitch on the other end which can be used for header pins, PCB-mount quick-disconnect tabs, or arbitrary other through-hole components, or even enother screw terminal (this blocks two of the mounting holes).
+    of three at one end suitable for 14AWG wire, and a 3x2 arrangement at 0.1in pitch on the other end which can be used for header pins, PCB-mount quick-disconnect tabs, or arbitrary other through-hole components, or even another screw terminal.
+    *   If the corner mounting holes will be used, make sure not to install hardware that will obstruct the holes or screw heads.
 *   The host-side 6-pin header provides power, serial, and blanking inputs to the board, while the compatible guest-side 6-pin header provides serial outputs and passed-through power and blanking